23 Oct Acne skincare: what to use and what to avoid6 minute read

 Get friendly with bacteria.
 Probiotic skincare is far from an exact science, but some people do find it helps to calm their skin.
 If you’d like to try probiotic skincare on the cheap, you can also apply natural, live yoghurt to your face, leave it for ten minutes and then rinse off.
 Although this isn’t yet supported by research, anecdotal accounts suggest it can help to calm acne.
 Please note, you shouldn’t apply yoghurt to your face if you have a dairy allergy.

 Consider tea tree oil.
 One clinical trial found that tea tree oil was just as effective as benzoyl peroxide at reducing acne lesions, and it had far fewer side effects .
-It’s best not to use tea tree oil neat on your skin.
-Instead, mix a single drop into your face cream at night and massage in (avoiding the eye area).
-It can take a few days to work, but it’s a useful tactic to minimise a new breakout.
+Never use tea tree oil neat on your skin.
+Instead, use a product that contains both tea tree oil and a carrier (such as aloe vera gel), as this would have been formulated with the dermal limit of tea tree oil in mind.
+Tea tree products can take a few days to work, but they’re a useful tool for minimising a new breakout.

 Use soap.
 Your skin is happiest at a slightly acidic pH .
 But most soaps and soap-based cleansers have an alkaline pH.
 This means that every time you wash your face with soap, you raise the pH of your skin for a few hours.
 If you continually wash your face with soap, you can induce a long-term change in your skin’s pH .
 Look for the words ‘pH balanced’ on product labels, as this means the product’s pH is close to that of natural skin.